 (Posted June 2023)

-When it comes to preparing for the CFE, it’s just as important to know what not to do, as it is to know what you should do.
+When it comes to preparing for the CPA Common Final Examination (CFE), it’s just as important to know what not to do, as it is to know what you should do.
 Year after year we see candidates get themselves into trouble by over-studying and spending time on the wrong things.
 Don’t get us wrong, the CFE is a tough exam, but it is predictable and fair.
 Those who study the most are not more likely to pass.
 So, what is the secret to success?
 Knowing how to study smart.

 Many candidates start with the Competency Map and think they need to learn everything.
 This is a sure-fire way to figure out how much you don’t know and start panicking.